sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

     Initialization = (IServiceProvider provider) =>
     {
         // Perform initialization as needed.
 A typical task might be to update the schema of the target database.
-        // Use the provider locate necessary services.
+        // Use the provider to locate necessary services.
     }
 })
     .AddReceptacles(Assembly.GetExecutingAssembly())